Judge denies Monsanto's request to scrap $250 million punishment -- but there's a catch

 "The punitive damages award must be constitutionally reduced to the maximum allowed by due process in this case -- $39,253,209.35 -- equal to the amount of compensatory damages awarded by the jury based on its findings of harm to the plaintiff."

 Monsanto had also requested a new trial on the punitive damages.
-The judge said that request is denied for now, if Johnson accepts the smaller punitive award.
+The judge said that request will be denied if Johnson accepts the smaller punitive award.
 If he does not accept the $39 million punitive award, then a new trial would be set.

+The $211 million plummet in Johnson's punitive award caught some legal experts by surprise, including University of Richmond law professor Carl Tobias.

+"I am somewhat surprised, but the punitive damage award was high even though the (percentage of) reduction was steep," Tobias said.
+"No one thought the plaintiff would retain the whole (punitive damages) award."

 Thousands of cases hang in the balance